KevinHerklotz/eastereck/README.md

 # eastereck

 A library that provides funny easter eggs for your page.

-## In development

-The first thing I did was writing this documentation - so don't wonder the library doesn't work yet.
+Notice that it is still in development.

 ## Include it into your project